slateci/slate-puppet/REFERENCES.md

 * `slate::dell::keys`: This class handles installation of Dell's public keys.
 * `slate::dell::racadm`: This class handles installation of RACADM.
 * `slate::dell::repo`: This class handles installation of Dell's DSU repository.
+* `slate::kubeadm::packages`: This class handles installation of Docker and Kubernetes as a single-node cluster.
 * `slate::kubeadm::post`: This class handles kubeadm commands post Kubernetes installation, such as cni network provider, scheduling on controller, etc.
 * `slate::kubeadm::pre`: This class handles pre-Kubernetes installation steps such as disabling swap, setting up kernel modules, etc.
+* `slate::kubeadm::run_init`: This class handles kubeadm init.

 **Functions**